 Isabel may have done a portrait of Helena Petrovna Blavatsky.
 When the painting was for sale at a French auction house in 2001 or 2002, it was tentatively entitled ‘Portrait of Madame Blavatska’.

 Comment by Sally Davis: I’m rather cautious about seeing the painting as a portrait of Blavatsky; and so was the French auction house.
-There’s no doubt that the painting in question was done by Isabel in 1887: the 2001 catalogue details noted that her signature and the year were in the bottom right hand corner.
+There’s no doubt that the painting sold in 2001 and/or 2002 was done by Isabel in 1887: the 2001 catalogue details noted that her signature and the year were in the bottom right hand corner.
 The person (or entity) depicted bears no resemblance whatever to the well-known photographs of Blavatksy in later life.
 Perhaps Isabel was painting her subject as she would have been in her youth; or even painting Blavatsky’s soul rather than her body.
 In Memorabilia Isabel doesn’t mention having painted Blavatsky’s portrait; but hardly any of her paintings are mentioned in it.
-This is a long-shot but perhaps the painting is of Blavatsky’s mahatma Morya - see immediately below for more on that one.
-Isabel did do such a painting and it was commissioned from her by Blavatsky in 1887 - see below ?1887 or 1888 for further information.

 The painting in question can be seen, though not well, at www.artnet.com; and on Pinterest.
 There are more details of it at www.auction.fr which describes isabel as a “peintre orientaliste”; and at www.auctionclub.com where Isabel is said to be German.
 According to both these websites, the painting was in an auction at Beaussant-Lefèvre Paris.
 The French website gives the date of the sale as 2001 while auctionclub says it was 2002.
 The painting could have been for sale twice in quick succession after not having met its reserve price the first time.